Flexberry/flexberry.github.io/pages/products/flexberry-winforms/subsystems/rights/fw_start-app-open-forms.en.md

 First you need to add powers into classes.
 How to add permissions on classes can be found in [this article](fa_authority-classes.html)

-{% include note.html content="to add To the list of class objects you need to use the button `Заполнить a list of classes from an Assembly объектами` in section `Субъекты\Классы` where to select the Assembly object.
+{% include note.html content="to add To the list of class objects you need to use «to Fill the list of classes from an Assembly object in section» «Entities\Classes», where to select the Assembly object.
 Form classes are added to the list of classes by hand." %}